Easy Blackberry Pie Bars Recipe

 Blackberry Pie Bars Crust Ingredients

 The crust is made with flour, salt, shortening, butter, egg yolk, and milk.
-The original recipe actually called for 1 cup shortening, but my mom and I like doing half butter and half shortening.
-We like butter. 😉
+The original recipe called for all shortening, but we like using half butter and half shortening.
+The butter adds flavor, while the shortening helps keep the crust tender and flaky.

 Mixing the Crust